Cardigan (sweater): Description

-Commonly cardigans are open fronted, have buttons, and are often knitted or woven: garments that are tied are instead considered a robe.
+Cardigans are open fronted, either with or without buttons, usually knitted but sometimes woven.
+A garment that ties in front is usually considered a robe.

-Knit garments with zippers can also be referred to as a cardigan.
-A current fashion trend has the garment with no buttons or zipper and hangs open by design.
-By contrast, a pullover (or sweater) does not open in front but must be "pulled over" the head to be worn.
-It may be machine- or hand-knitted.
-Traditionally, cardigans were made of wool but can now be made of cotton, synthetic fibers, or any combination thereof.
+Knitted garments with zippers can also be referred to as cardigans.
+By contrast, a pullover does not open in front but is donned and doffed by "pulling over" the head.
+Cardigans may be machine- or hand-knitted.
+Traditionally, cardigans were made of wool but they may now be made of cotton, synthetic fibers, or any combination thereof.
 In British English, a baby's short cardigan is known as a matinee jacket.